JeremySeckinger/JeremySeckinger/README.md

  ## About me

-<p>I am a software engineer with a background in entertainment production and world travel, and I love the way technology brings humanity closer together.
-Through software development I create immersive web applications that are accessible to everyone across the globe.</p>
+<p>I am a full stack software engineer--primarily developing Javascript web applications with React, Node w/Express and MongoDB.
+One thing I've learned as a developer is that languages are massively translatable and I'm eager to learn new technologies to expand and refine my skills.</p>

+<p>I have a background in event, tv, and film production that has given me so much experience that I've brought with me to the dev world.
+The skills that I've picked up throughout my career--communication across teams, problem solving, meeting and beating critical deadlines--bring value, and make me a more confident, multi-disciplined engineer.
+Creating and building are really where I find my passion, and from building sets to building sites, the only thing that has changed in my career is the medium.</p>

-<p>My work is focused on clean, maintainable javascript, css, and html based applications—utilizing PostgreSQL, MongoDB, Express, React, and Node.js for full stack applications.
-I work with clients across the US and internationally, but base myself out of Santa Barbara, CA where I'm fortunate enough to be part of a brilliant tech community and enjoy the sunny beachside lifestyle.</p>
+<p>I focus on clean, maintainable javascript, css, and html based applications—utilizing PostgreSQL, MongoDB, Express, React, and Node.js for full stack applications.
+I've learned and have used many more technologies too, always quickly adapting to find the best tool for the job.</p>

+<p>My aim is to continue working with progressive forward-thinking teams of engineers, developing meaningful applications, and broadening my skillset further to become an extremely polished developer.
+My goal is to get to a place in my career where I can pay it forward, encouraging others to push open doors they never considered.</p>

+<p>When I'm not building, you can find me outside.
+A few of my favorites: surfing, snowboarding, basketball, golf</p>

 ## My projects
 <table><tr>